 Directed by Kathryn Bigelow (The Hurt Locker) and written by Mark Boal, Zero Dark Thirty is a dramatization of the manhunt for Al-Qaeda leader Osama bin Laden.
 Despite drawing controversy, accused of accessing classified information or of promoting the use of “enhanced interrogation techniques”, the movie received critical acclaim and was nominated for five Academy awards.
 Jessica Chastain’s performance has been particularly praised.
-Although mostly shot in the U.K., Jordan and India, there is a little part filmed in the Polish city of Gdansk.
-The fact that the city was used as the site of a CIA black ops facility sparked outrage among local residents: “The name Gdansk is synonymous with freedom and solidarity”, said the city’s mayor at the time, “we are simply offended”.
+Although mostly shot in the U.K., Jordan and India, a short part was filmed in the Polish city of Gdansk.
+The fact that the city was used as the site for a C.I.A. black ops facility sparked outrage among local residents: “The name Gdansk is synonymous with freedom and solidarity”, the city’s mayor said at the time, “we are simply offended”.

 Bridge of Spies (2015)

 Directed by Steven Spielberg, written by the Coen brothers and Matt Charman, Bridge of Spies is an espionage thriller based on a true story: the negotiation to free and exchange U.S. pilot Francis Gary Powers, whose plane was shot down over the Soviet Union in the 1960’s, for an arrested K.G.B. spy.
 With Tom Hanks in the lead role as the lawyer tasked to defend the Russian spy in court and negotiate Powers’ release, it received critical acclaim, multiple nominations and won the Oscar for Best Performance by an Actor in a Supporting Role (Mark Rylance).